AdrienGahery/AdrienGahery/README.md

 I have been learning SQL and spatial SQL the hard way, as I took part in setting up a geographical information system from the ground up: gathering available data, creating a catalog, streamlining data into our standards, setting up a PostGIS database, letting the whole French Public Office in French Guiana (DGTM) I was part of benefit from it.
 This great endeavour also provided me with a precious experience in soft skills, such as network animation and pedagogy.

 Now that I am on a professionnal leave, I am willing to expand my knowledge towards GeoSpatial DataScience.
-I am looking to collaborate on Research projects.

 I have been using R for statistics and spatial analysis during the year of study I took in the University of Grenoble, France.
 Since I have been discovering Python that very year and it is popular in various applications, I decided I would give a go at Python spatial analysis libraries.